awslabs/assisted-log-enabler-for-aws/README.md

 ### Logging
-A log file containing the detailed output of actions will be placed in the root directory of the Assited Log Enabler for AWS tool.
-The format of the file will be ALE_<timestamp>.log
+A log file containing the detailed output of actions will be placed in the root directory of the Assisted Log Enabler for AWS tool.
+The format of the file will be ALE_timestamp_here.log

 Sample output within the log file:
 ```